SovereignCloudStack/standards/Standards/scs-0210-v2-k8s-version-policy.md

   at least the CNCF E2E tests should be passed beforehand.

-At the same time, providers must support Kubernetes versions at least as long as the official sources as mentioned in [Kubernetes Support Period][k8s-support-period].
+At the same time, providers must support Kubernetes versions at least as long as the official sources as described in [Kubernetes Support Period][k8s-support-period]:

 - Kubernetes versions MUST be supported as long as the official sources support them according to the [Kubernetes Support Period][k8s-support-period].